aniketfuryrocks/FireJSX/README.md

 FireJSX is the framework required by modern react developers 😎 to build great sites with ease.

-FireJSX allow you to build **professional** static/dynamic websites with no limitations whatsoever.
+FireJSX allows you to build **professional** static/dynamic websites with no limitations whatsoever.
 FireJSX sites are fully functional React apps, allowing you to create high-quality, dynamic/static web apps, from blogs to e-commerce sites to user dashboards.

 FireJSX handles page preloading, builds optimised chunks, grows with you using powerful plugin API, saves your sweet-sweet money💰 because FireJSX sites are very-very efficient and cheap to host.
 Go Serverless, SSR or just dump your SSB to an S3 bucket.
-There is no limit with what you can do with FireJSX.
+There is no limit to what you can do with FireJSX.

 Excited to learn more?